-- a) Develop initial (or, in subsequent rounds, update) hypotheses regarding any Project effects and potential remedial measures; - b) Complete studies to determine whether the hypothesized impacts are valid, and if valid, quantify the impact resulting from the Project; - c) If the hypothesized impact is validated and quantified, then the ASWG shall identify (or, in subsequent rounds, update) appropriate goals and objectives and implementing measures; - d) Develop and implement reasonable and feasible measures to avoid, minimize or mitigate the identified Project impacts in accordance with an established schedule. - e) Develop monitoring and evaluation methodologies for determining whether the Goals and Objectives have been achieved; - f) Monitor, evaluate and review the implementation of such measures and their effectiveness toward achieving the objectives. - g) Should the implemented measures fail to achieved the goals and objectives over a reasonable time frame, then Douglas PUD shall develop and the ASWG shall evaluate additional or revised measures, including those previously considered in the six Aquatic Resource Management Plans, and Douglas PUD shall implement any additional or revised appropriate and reasonable measures, or explain why such goals and objectives cannot be achieved; - h) If such goals and objectives have not been achieved over a reasonable time frame, the ASWG may reevaluate and revise such Goals and Objectives, subject to review and approval by Ecology.
+- a) Develop initial (or, in subsequent rounds, update) hypotheses regarding any potential Project impacts and potential protection or mitigation measures; - b) Complete studies to determine whether the hypothesized impacts are valid, and if valid, quantify the impact resulting from the Project; - c) If the hypothesized impact is validated and quantified, then the ASWG shall identify (or, in subsequent rounds, update) appropriate goals and objectives and implementing measures; - d) Develop and implement reasonable and appropriate measures to avoid, minimize or mitigate the identified Project impacts in accordance with an established schedule; - e) Develop and implement monitoring and evaluation methodologies for determining whether the Goals and Objectives have been achieved;

+- f) Should the measures be successful at mitigating or minimizing Project impact(s), then periodic monitoring shall take place to confirm that such Goals and Objectives continue to be achieved; - g) Should the implemented measures fail to achieved the Goals and Objectives over a reasonable time frame, then Douglas PUD shall develop and the ASWG shall evaluate additional or revised measures, including those previously considered in the six Aquatic Resource Management Plans, and Douglas PUD shall implement any additional or revised appropriate and reasonable measures, or explain why such Goals and Objectives cannot be achieved; - h) If such Goals and Objectives have not been achieved over a reasonable time frame, then the ASWG may reevaluate and revise such Goals and Objectives.

-Parts of steps a) through e) have already been developed as part of the Relicensing process and included in the six Aquatic Resource Management Plans. the goals and objectives are identified in Section 3 of the Aquatic Resource Management Plans.
-The implementation measures are contained in Section 4.
-Both these goals and objectives and implementation measures are incorporated as part of this Certification and are to be implemented by Douglas PUD.
-The remaining steps shall be implemented through the course of the License, in accordance with the Plans or determined by the ASWG and Ecology.
+Parts of steps (a) through (e) have already been developed as part of the Relicensing process and are included in the six Aquatic Resource Management Plans.
+The reference Goals and Objectives are identified in Section 3 of the Aquatic Resource Management Plans (Plans).
+The implementation measures are contained in Section 4 of the Plans.
+These Goals and Objectives and implementation measures are incorporated as part of this Certification and shall be implemented by Douglas PUD.
+The remaining steps shall be implemented through the course of the License, in accordance with the Plans or as determined by the ASWG and Ecology.